 The question is, where are those billions of dollars in revenue coming from?
 Well, the business model is actually pretty simple.

-Investment banks purchase assets with monetary value, otherwise known as securities, and then sell them to third parties for a fee.
+Investment banks purchase assets with monetary value, or securities, and then sell them to third parties for a fee.

-Now, this is not exclusive to investment banks; commercial banks take on risk, but here’s where the difference lies.
-Commercial banks deal with individuals and small to medium-sized companies, giving out smaller sums of money like individual mortgages and small business loans.
+This is not exclusive to investment banks; commercial banks take on risk, but the difference lies here.
+Commercial banks deal with individuals and small to medium-sized companies, giving out smaller sums like individual mortgages and small business loans.

 They make their profits through the interest they charge.
-So just take a look at your annual mortgage statement and see how much you’re paying in interest; ensure you have a barf bag close.
+So look at your annual mortgage statement and see how much you’re paying in interest; ensure you have a barf bag close.

 Investment Banks Assume Larger Risks